roberddd/PF2B/docs/workflow/biomes.md

 === "Biome-Reader"
     ![Biomes Info Popup](../images/biome_browse_biome-reader.webp){ .img-box }

-> 👉 For instructions on using Geo-Scatter or Biome-Reader, please check [www.geoscatter.com](https://www.geoscatter.com/index.html)

 !!! info2 "Where the Biomes are Stored"
     Your `.blend` files are organized in the Asset Library location defined in `Preferences > Plant Library > Biomes & Collections > Blend Storage`.